 By visiting the Mahoning County Probate Court, 120 Market Street, 1st Floor, Youngstown, Ohio 44503 in person.
 Cost for the certified copies is $3.00 for each copy and payment can be made via cash or credit card (service fee assessed for card transactions).

-By visiting one of the three (3) public libraries (Main Youngstown branch, Brownlee Woods & Struthers branches) and obtaining your certified copy.
+By visiting either the Main Youngstown branch or the Struthers branch of the public library and obtaining your certified copy.
 Cost for the certified copies is $3.50 for each copy and payment can be made via cash only.

 USE OF THE SAME LAST NAME

 Assumption by one spouse of the other spouse's last name is a matter of custom and tradition.
 In fact, either party may assume the other's surname after marriage.
 In addition, both parties may adopt a new surname but must complete a legal name change for the new surname to be legally recognized.

 If one spouse is assuming the name of the other spouse, it is very important that they notify the other governmental agencies of this fact.
 These would include the Social Security Administration and the Ohio Bureau of Motor Vehicles.
 Without these changes, problems may arise concerning the party's driver's license and their income tax for the Internal Revenue Service.
 The spouse wishing to assume the name of the other spouse should also contact any firm with which they have credit accounts and/or bank issued credit cards.